animalfunfacts.net - The Animal Encyclopedia for Kids

 Main Characteristics

+Hummingbirds are birds that can fly backwards.
+They’re also known for using their beaks to drink nectar from flowers.
 The ruby-throated hummingbird is the only one to live in eastern Canada and the USA, so much further north than others.
-The ruby-throated hummingbird also has other special features: it has the fewest feathers and beats its wings the fastest.
+The ruby-throated hummingbird also has other special features: Of all birds, it has the fewest feathers and flaps its wings the fastest.

 Ruby-Throated Hummingbird Ruby-Throated Hummingbird (female) - Photo: Matt Cuda/Shutterstock